Rosa-Kang/gatsby-portfolio/content/featured/flymango/index.md

 showInProjects: true
 ---

-A nice web application where I can search for the destination of my next trip.
+An web application where users can search for the destination of my next trip.
 Also people can share their good memories from their past trips